KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 ﻿# Working with adb

-In the last lesson, we wrote the first test on Kaspresso, and at this stage, our test can interact with the elements of the application interface, can somehow influence them (approx. click on the button) and check their state (visibility, clickability and etc.).
+In the last lesson, we wrote the first test on Kaspresso, and at this stage, our test can interact with the elements of the application interface, can somehow influence them (e.g. click on the button) and check their state (visibility, clickability and etc.).

 But often it is not enough to use only the capabilities of our application for testing.
 For example, during a test, we might want to test the operation of the application in various external states: